• Skip to main content

 You now know how to calculate the number of calories you burn deadlifting and the calories burned in any other physical activity with a Metabolic Equivalent Task (METs).

-Use this beginner deadlift workout routine as part of your 12-week beginner deadlift program.
+Use this beginner deadlift workout routine for your 12-week beginner deadlift program.

 • your weight,